To the Members

 Your Company through this Policy has constituted a Committee and has established agrievance procedure for protection against victimization.
 The Policy is available onintranet for the employees to access as and when required.
 No complaints were receivedunder this Policy during the Financial Year 2017-18

 DETAILS OF ADEQUACY OF INTERNAL CONTROL SYSTEM

-The existing ICS and their adequacy have been reviewed extensively during the yearunder review by Internal Auditors and Statutory Auditors.
-The Internal Financial ControlSystems related policies and procedures have been tested by the Statutory Auditors andInternal Auditors during the year.
+The existing ICS and their adequacy have been reviewed during the year by InternalAuditors and Statutory Auditors.
 They have expressed their satisfaction with regard to theadequacy and effectiveness of the financial control systems in place to address riskmanagement and mitigation strategies.

 SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNAL

 During the year under review there were no significant and material orders passed bythe Regulators or Courts or Tribunals impacting the going concern status of your Companyand its future operations.

 During the Financial Year under review your Company had given Inter Corporate Depositsat prevailing bank lending rate to its Wholly Owned Subsidiary Sonata InformationTechnology Limited for meeting its working capital requirements.
 The balance outstandingas on 31st March 2018 is (NIL).
 The maximum amount outstanding at any point oftime during the Financial Year has been Rs.
 12105 Lakhs.

 Also your Company has given Corporate Guarantees on behalf of Subsidiaries forfacilitating its business needs.
 The outstanding amount as on 31st March 2018is as below:

 |Name of the Subsidiary ||Amount in Rs.
 Lakhs |